 Sergeant Feller summited the sand dune that faced southwest, overlooking a crescent beach.
 The goat path was as steep as any mountain trail.
 With his hands on his knees, head down and eyes on his feet, he caught his breath.
 He chuckled to himself, imagining what his brothers in arms would say if they saw him winded from a sand dune.
 After his service with the Army, he indulged in the civilian staples of hamburgers, steaks, sandwiches, and beer, which he had thought of with every dust-seasoned MRE in Iraq.
 He knew those still serving would be jealous and he had all winter to get himself back into fighting shape while pursuing a career.
 But, for now, his mission was to enjoy homecooked meals and fishing the coast.
+On this day, a false albacore on the fly was his intended target.

 As Feller surveyed the shoreline with the breaking sunlight, he noticed the water inside the crescent between the points stayed inky black in spite of the sunlight.
 To the east a quarter-mile, west about a mile and straight out 150 yards, was a black, amorphous-shaped mass.
 The water on the edges and beyond was greenish-blue, and the waves on the beach broke clean and clear on the white sand.
 Feller realized it wasn’t a trick of lighting, but the shape of something in the water.
 He wondered if it was an oil slick brought in with tide.